t1nklas/t1nklas-web/README.md

-# Main website for t1nklas
+# my main website

-this is literally a website made for me, but feel free to for it or wtv, no credit needed :D
+feel free to fork it, idc